The autumnal shopping season can, generally, be divided into 4 main stages or categories:

 Other businesses, however, may not be as applicable, and this is a great opportunity to create or source Halloween-themed variations of what your customers ordinarily buy from you.

-Pottery brand Emma Bridgewater, for instance, won’t be selling witch brooms or scary movie downloads, but every year they do launch a range of mugs, dishes, and tins featuring Halloween-themed prints.
+As another example, we can look at pottery brand Emma Bridgewater.
+They won’t be selling witch brooms or scary movie downloads, but every year they do launch a range of mugs, dishes, and tins featuring Halloween-themed prints.

 When it comes to launching a new product or product line, it’s a good idea to give your customers some warning.
 You might think to alert subscribers in your newsletter or send them a code to give them early access to your Halloween collection.